 The academic year consists of two semesters, each containing fourteen weeks of instruction and a fifteenth week devoted to examinations.
 The first semester begins in late August and ends in mid-December; the second semester begins in January and ends in early May.
 A detailed calendar including dates of recesses and special academic days may be found elsewhere in the College catalogue or on the Rhodes web site.
-Students normally enroll in four or five courses, totaling thirteen to sixteen credits, each semester.
-In each academic year a student should plan to earn a minimum of thirty credits in order to meet all graduation requirements in the standard four-year undergraduate program.
+Students normally enroll in four courses, totaling sixteen credits, each semester.
+In each academic year a student should plan to earn a minimum of thirty-two credits in order to meet all graduation requirements in the standard four-year undergraduate program.